-Evaluation Parameter Rationale - Evidence Basis Met?
-(Yes/No/NA) 11.1 The availability, quality, and/or adequacy of the evidence is sufficient to substantiate that States laws of adequate severity are in place that provide for effective sanctions.
+valuation Parameter Rationale - Evidence Basis Met?
+(Yes/No/NA) 1.1 The availability, quality, and/or adequacy of the evidence is sufficient to substantiate nat States laws of adequate severity are in place that provide for effective sanctions.
 Examples may include various laws, regulations, and other data or reports.
-Yes 11.2 The availability, quality, and/or adequacy of the evidence is sufficient to substantiate that sanctions applicable in respect of violations and illegal activities are adequate in severity to be effective in securing compliance and discouraging violations wherever they occur.
-Sanctions are in force that affects authorization to fish and/or to serve as masters or officers of a fishing vessel, in the event of non-compliance with conservation and management measures.
+Yes 1.2 The availability, quality, and/or adequacy of the evidence is sufficient to substantiate hat sanctions applicable in respect of violations and illegal activities are adequate in severity be effective in securing compliance and discouraging violations wherever they occur. anctions are in force that affects authorization to fish and/or to serve as masters or officers f a fishing vessel, in the event of non-compliance with conservation and management measures.
 Examples may include various laws, regulations, and other data or reports.
-Yes 11.3 The availability, quality, and/or adequacy of the evidence is sufficient to substantiate that the fisheries management organization ensures that sanctions for IUU fishing by vessels and, to the greatest extent possible, nationals under its jurisdiction are of sufficient severity to effectively prevent, deter, and eliminate IUU fishing and to deprive offenders of the benefits accruing from such fishing.
-This may include the adoption of a civil sanction regime based on Yes regulations, and other data or reports.
-11.4 The availability, quality, and/or adequacy of the evidence is sufficient to substantiate that flag States take enforcement measures with fishing vessels entitled to fly their flag if the vessels have been found by the State to have contravened applicable conservation and management measures.
-These enforcement measures will include, where appropriate, making the contravention of such measures an offense under national legislation.
-Examples may include various laws, regulations, and other data or enforcements reports.
-NA https://meetings.npfmc.org/CommentReview/DownloadFile?p=475936fa-58f5-4403-b98a-
+Yes 1.3 The availability, quality, and/or adequacy of the evidence is sufficient to substantiate nat the fisheries management organization ensures that sanctions for IUU fishing by vessels and, to the greatest extent possible, nationals under its jurisdiction are of sufficient severity to ffectively prevent, deter, and eliminate IUU fishing and to deprive offenders of the benefits ccruing from such fishing.
+This may include the adoption of a civil sanction regime based on administrative penalty scheme.
+The fisheries management organization also ensures the consistent and transparent application of sanctions.
+Examples may include various laws, egulations, and other data or reports.
+Yes 1.4 The availability, quality, and/or adequacy of the evidence is sufficient to substantiate hat flag States take enforcement measures with fishing vessels entitled to fly their flag if the essels have been found by the State to have contravened applicable conservation and hanagement measures.
+These enforcement measures will include, where appropriate, haking the contravention of such measures an offense under national legislation.
+Examples hay include various laws, regulations, and other data or enforcements reports. ΝΑ https://meetings.npfmc.org/CommentReview/DownloadFile?p=475936fa-58f5-4403-b98a-21a19244e4ef.pdf&fileName=B4%20OLE%20Report.pdf